Glossary

 The fundamental storage data structure used in btrfs.
 Except for the superblocks, all of btrfs metadata is stored in one of several B-trees on disk.
 B-trees store key/item pairs.
 While the same code is used to implement all of the B-trees, there are a few different categories of B-tree.
 The name btrfs refers to its use of B-trees.

-Tool in btrfs-progs that checks a filesystem offline (i.e. unmounted), and reports on any errors in the filesystem structures it finds.
+Tool in btrfs-progs that checks an unmounted filesystem (offline) and reports on any errors in the filesystem structures it finds.
 By default the tool runs in read-only mode as fixing errors is potentially dangerous.
 See also scrub.

 - btrfs-progs